isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <a style="text-decoration: none;" href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_1739_2010-12-13.html">Nasi Lemak</a>
 <br>Nasi lemak refers to rice cooked in coconut milk.
 Modern-day variations on the dish now offer an extensive array of other side dishes.

-<a style="text-decoration: none;" href="https://medium.com/the-national-library-blog/sharing-knowledge-about-cookery-a074113ed89a">Sharing Knowledge About Cookery</a>
+<a style="text-decoration: none;" href="https://medium.com/the-national-library-blog/sharing-knowledge-about-cookery-a074113ed89a">Sharing Knowledge about Cookery</a>
 <br>Today, cookbooks regularly top bestsellers’ lists and make great presents for friends and loved ones.
 But what were cookbooks like half a century ago?
 Associate Librarian Toffa takes a (tasty) trip down memory lane to find out.